 - Temporary permits may be obtained for a two-week period from the Public Safety Office at no charge.
 These should be received immediately upon arrival on campus.

 - Parking in marked Handicapped spaces requires a permit from the Georgia Department of Public Safety or a Handicapped tag.

 - The registrant of a motor vehicle is held responsible for the safe, prudent operation, and proper parking of his/her vehicle regardless of who may be the operator.

 - Curbs painted yellow are NO PARKING AREAS.

 - Parking against the flow of traffic is PROHIBITED.

 - Students leaving vehicles on campus after school hours must notify the Public Safety Office or vehicle will be subject to towing.

-- NO vehicles will be backed into parking spaces.
+- NO vehicles will be backed into parking spaces or pulled through spaces.